 - Controlled Blood sugar levels are a prerequisite for LASIK (diabetes free)

 - No other medical conditions, such as autoimmune diseases or consuming steroids

-Once you meet this criterion, your eye surgeon will undertake a complete eye exam & tests like corneal topography and biometry and take the final decision about your LASIK eligibility and method.
+Once you meet this criterion, your eye surgeon will undertake a complete eye exam & tests like corneal topography and biometry and make the final decision about your LASIK eligibility and method.

 What happens during a LASIK surgery?

 LASIK, short form for Laser-Assisted In Situ Keratomileusis, is a Vision correction Laser Procedure to fix near-sightedness, farsightedness, and Astigmatism.
 A special laser is used to reshape the cornea’- the Eye’s outer transparent layer.
 This changes the light entry path into the Eye to focus on the retina correctly.